 By now, the sun was actually quite strong, creating a lot of contrast in the gorge.
 It made composing for wider scenes difficult, so again I decided to focus on some smaller, more intimate scenes.

 Photographing the water in the gorge gave me a chance to test out my new Kase Filters.
 First impressions are very good.
 I was using the polariser and 6 stop ND filter.
-The whole system seems a lot easier that my Lee Filters setup, especially the polariser.
+The whole system seems a lot easier than my Lee Filters setup, especially the polariser.

 After a long walk back to the car, we headed into Hathersage and the cafe in the Outdoor Shop for a very hearty (but unhealthy) chip butty and coffee.
 It did just the job after a long morning out with the camera exploring the Quarry and Padley Gorge.
-It will be hard to resist visiting again later in the year, when I expect an explosion of autumnal reds and oranges.
-Hopefully we'll be able get in the calendars and retrace today's route to compare the seasons.
+It will be hard to resist visiting again later in the year when I expect an explosion of autumnal reds and oranges.
+Hopefully, we'll be able to get in the calendars and retrace today's route to compare the seasons.